5 email marketing terms you need to know.

 If you have marketing automation software, it will send all of these emails automatically, which is a boon for busy small businesses.

-Click-through Rate (CTR).
+Click-through rate (CTR).

 One of the important metrics to monitor for email campaigns is what’s known as your click-through rate, or CTR.